egzumer/uv-k5-firmware-custom/README.md

 #ENABLE_BAND_SCOPE            := 1       not yet implemented - spectrum/pan-adapter
 ```

-# Some other changes made
+# Some changes made from the Quansheng firmware

 * Various Quansheng firmware bugs fixed
 * Added new bugs
-* Finer RSSI bar steps
 * Mic menu includes max gain possible
-* AM RX everywhere
+* AM RX everywhere (left the TX as is)
+* An attempt to improve the AM RX audio (demodulator getting saturated/overloaded)
-* keypad-5/NOAA button now toggles scanlist-1 on/off for current channel when held down - IF NOAA is not used
+* keypad-5/NOAA button now toggles scanlist-1 on/off for current channel when held down - IF NOAA not used
 * Better backlight times (inc always on)
-* Nicer/cleaner big numeric font than original Quansheng big numeric font
 * Live DTMF decoder option, though the decoder needs some coeff tuning changes to decode other radios it seems
 * Various menu re-wordings (trying to reduce 'WTH does that mean ?')
-* Extra menu items (including hidden ones)
-* plus others
+* ..

 # Compiler